jneidel/setup-webpack/readme.md

 Type: `object`

-Extract pug from the javascript entry file and compiles it to html.
+Extract pug from the javascript entry file and compile it to html.

 ```js
 const { genPug } = require( "setup-webpack" );